tlenex/node-busmq/README.md

 ## Bus

-The bus holds connections to one or more redis instances and is used to create `queue`s, `channel`s and `persistent` objects.
+The bus holds connections to one or more redis instances and is used to create `queue`s, `channel`s, `pubsub`s and `persistent` objects.

-Node processes connecting to the same bus have access to and can use all queues, channels and persistent objects.
+Node processes connecting to the same bus have access to and can use all queues, channels pubsubs and persistent objects.

-node-busmq uses the great [node_redis](https://github.com/mranney/node_redis) module to communicate with the redis instances, so it is highly recommended to also install [hiredis](https://github.com/redis/hiredis-node) to achieve the best performance.
+busmq uses by default [node_redis](https://github.com/mranney/node_redis) as the communication driver, bu ioredis may also be used.
+Use the `driver` option when creating the bus instance to specify the driver.

 If the redis server requires an authentication password, specify it in auth part of the redis connection url.